chaitralisamant/AttackWarningSystem/README.md

-# Adversarial Attack Warning System
-Penn State REU Program 2023 P1 Project.
+# Detection and Warning Methods Towards Human-AI Collaboration To Mitigate Physical-World Attacks

+This project was part of Penn State College of IST's NSF-REU site for Summer 2023.
 This repo contains all code, data, and images used for this project.
 The associated paper's Arxiv link will be attached below soon.

 ## Files Explained: